 As with every other vector, we can find the distance between two embeddings.
 The closer the two embeddings are to each other, the more similar their context.
 We will use this approach in our application.

-Let's imagine that we have an online shop with different mattresses.
+Let's imagine that we have an online shop with different electronics.
 Every single item has its ID and description.
-We need to create a module, that will receive users input describing the item the user wants to find or buy and returns 5 most relevant products to this query.
+We need to create a module that will receive users' input describing the item the user wants to find or buy and return five of the most relevant products to this query.

 We will achieve this goal using embeddings.
-Steps we need to implement
+The following are steps we need to implement:

-If you don't have an active AWS access key, do the following steps (copied and pasted from this SOF thread):
+If you don't have an active OpenAI API key, do the following steps:

-In our example, we'll be using Java 17 and Spring Boot 3.4.1.
+In my example, I'll be using Java 17 and Spring Boot 3.4.1.
 Also, we need to include the following dependency:

-Amazon Bedrock: This dependency provides us with smooth integration with Amazon Bedrock just by writing a couple lines of code and a few lines of configurations.
+This dependency provides us with smooth integration with OpenAI just by writing a couple lines of code and a few lines of configurations.

-After clicking generate, open the downloaded files in the IDE you are working on, and validate that all necessary dependencies exist in pom.xml.
+After clicking generate, open the downloaded files in the IDE you are working on and validate that all necessary dependencies exist in .

 As a next step, we need to configure our property file.
 By default, Spring uses or file.
 In this example, I'm using the YAML format.
 You may reformat code into if you feel more comfortable working with this format.